 The internal factor to be looked at and understood is the company culture.
 If your company has a culture that values â€‹â€‹entrepreneurship highly, it is very likely that diversification is most appropriate.
 On the other hand, if the company’s culture values â€‹â€‹excellence very much, it is most appropriate to adopt a single product focus strategy.
 In Locaweb’s case, we have always had a very strong entrepreneurial spirit from the founders.
 While excellence is important to Locaweb, entrepreneurship is more.
 On the other hand, Conta Azul culture was always focused on excellence, which is clear in the focus on one product.

 However, looking at the internal factors alone is not enough.
-You also need to look and understand the factors external to your company, i.e., the market.
-If you are in a small, low growth, or very competitive market, diversification is most appropriate.
+You must also look at and understand the factors external to your company, i.e., the market.
+Diversification is most appropriate if you are in a small, low-growth, or very competitive market.
 If you are in a poorly served market, focus is the best option.

 As I explained at the end of the article Are you thinking about your new product?
 No?
 So you are already late, a single product company will eventually die, because either its product will not cross the chasm or, if it does, it will eventually reach the end of its life.

 However, as we have seen, there are several companies that choose to focus on single product rather than portfolio diversification.
 Does this mean that these companies are bound to die?
 Yes, but the fact that they know this makes them think better about the future, and what happens is that they not only prepare for the end of life, but also plan the end of life and new versions of their product that will come next.

 That’s what I explained in the article Lifecycle of a software product, where I told how the TV market matured some 30 years after the TV was invented and that its manufacturers are always inventing it all the time.
 Something new to make us buy a new TV: first, they were in black and white until they hit SmartTV.
 All of this so that they could continue to earn new revenue from their customers after the end of the previous product’s life.